 Question 1 from SA2: Can SA3 indicate if there are security issues in the scenario above?

-SA3 has not specified a security mechanism for sharing the model address in analytics context transfer.
-Therefore, SA3 kindly requests SA2 to not send the model address in analytics context transfer.
+SA3 has identified security issues, so SA3 kindly requests SA2 to not send the model address in analytics context transfer.

 Question 2 from SA2: For scenarios other than the above, when the source NWDAF contains both AnLF and MTLF, is there any security issue for the source NWDAF to provide the file address(es) of the trained ML Model(s) to the target NWDAF?.